-You know I can’t post too many healthy recipes in a row.
-As in one is enough.
-So here’s a summertime dessert recipe that will dazzle even the pickiest of guests.
-I know this personally, because one member of my family is extremely picky, but will eat this until the cows come home.
+You know I can’t post too many nutritious recipes in a row.
+Sometimes just one is enough.
+So here’s a spin on a classic dessert that will dazzle even the pickiest of guests.
 Because honestly, who can resist a lemon-spiked, super-moist, not-too-sweet slice of pound cake?
 Obviously, I can’t, by the photos below.
 And I haven’t meant anyone else yet who can say no to this particular lemon pound cake recipe (please apply within).

 - 4 eggs, room temperature